 Earning Returns for People, Nature, and Impact Investors

-Sponsored by Rare and managed by Deliberate Capital, the Fund invests in fishing and seafood-related enterprises to support or transform business models into those that incentivize the adoption of Environmental, Social, and Governance (ESG) compliance and sustainable practices and operations.
-The Meloy Fund is demonstrating the opportunity for investors to not only earn a competitive return on their investment, but help to make a difference in some of the most climate-vulnerable coastal ecosystems and communities on the planet.
+Sponsored by Rare and managed by Deliberate Capital, the Meloy Fund invests in fishing and seafood-related enterprises and supports their adoption of Environmental, Social, and Governance (ESG) compliance, and sustainable practices and operations.
+Investors earn a competitive return on their investment, while also making a difference in climate-vulnerable places on the planet.

 Supporting the Backbone of Coastal Economy Supply Chains

 The Meloy Fund invests in businesses that are too big for microfinance, but too small for large-scale private equity funds, supporting growth-stage enterprises that form the backbone of coastal economy supply chains.
 Meet Soraida Omar, CEO of Agromar Enterprises, which is one of the sustainable businesses supported by the Meloy Fund.